fwinkelbauer/fwinkelbauer.github.io/content/posts/2020-03-13-building-chunkyard.md

 addressable storage and content defined chunking.
 This project is highly experimental and my goal is to implement a backup application with a limited set of features.
-Chunkyard gathers files in a given directory and stores a deduplicated and encrypted snapshot.
+Chunkyard gathers files in a given directory and stores a de-duplicated and encrypted snapshot.
 In this post I'd like to highlight a few topics that came up while figuring out how to implement Chunkyard.

 ## Encryption